Sauce8888/vercelmainsite/vercel-deployment-guide.md

 ## Step 1: Set Up Your Repositories

 Create two separate GitHub repositories for your projects:
-- `airbnb-host-site` - For the individual property booking sites
+- `vercelhostsite` - For the individual property booking sites
-- `airbnb-host-dashboard` - For the main dashboard site
+- `vercelmainsite` - For the main dashboard site

 Clone these repositories to your local machine: